vandanue/ADG-1/Notes/4_gain_testing.md

 rm -f tmp*
 ```

+This step can actually be shortened by using command piping (`|`) instead of creating temporary files between processes.
 The brute stack from `tpow` gain appears as follows
 ![brute_stack-tpow](../img/img_7.png)

 ## Output Summary